-Goal: The goal of the VUSRP is to enhance joint student-faculty research efforts.
+Goal: The goal of the VUSRP is to encourage and enhance student-faculty mentoring and joint research efforts.

-- The major component of the program is the scholarly work done by a student in collaboration with a full-time faculty member.
+- The major component of the program is the scholarly work done by a student in collaboration with any full-time Vanderbilt faculty member.

 - The VUSRP involves full-time work.
 Participants cannot enroll in summer session courses.